 This recipe is a celebration of contrasts.
 The creamy mash is flavoured with sweet caramelised onion.
 Its pillowy softness is the perfect counterpart to juicy chicken in a crispy coating of herbed breadcrumbs.
 Comfort food of the highest order!
-But with a side of garlicky sugar snap peas to keep things light.
+But with a side of garlicky green beans to keep things light.

 Flat Leaf Parsley